New River Gorge Bridge Day Rappel and High Line

 Bridge Day High Line

 The high line will return to Bridge Day this year.
 The high line rider will slide approximately 700 feet down a rope attached to the bridge’s catwalk to the Fayette Station Road below.
 The high line is open to the media and the general public.
 You too can have the ride of a lifetime!
 The high line rider will receive a high line orientation, safety briefing, and be outfitted with the proper equipment.
-More Information
+More information can be found at www.bridgedayrappel.com .

 For more information on Bridge Day Rappel & High Line, contact: